cpun94/personal-analytics-projects/Vancouver Housing Prices (2004-2024)/README.md

 # Project Overview

-In this project, we will examine Vancouver housing prices for the 20-year period between 2004-2024.
-This is a topic that is personally significant to me, as someone who is from Vancouver.
+This project analyzes Vancouver housing prices over a 20-year period (2004–2024).
+As a Vancouver local, this topic is personally meaningful as housing affordability and market trends have recently been a defining issue for our city.

-We will conduct Exploratory Data Analysis (EDA) including data cleaning, data transformation, and create numerical summaries and data visualizations with Python.
-We will use Python's Pandas for analysis and MatplotLib and Seaborn for visualization.
+The analysis involves cleaning and transforming raw housing data, exploring key statistical patterns, and visualizing long-term price trends using Python (Pandas, Matplotlib, and Seaborn).

-By the end, our goal is to be able to answer the following questions:
+By the end of this analysis, the goal is to be able to answer:
   • fsdfjahsdflkahsdf
   • fasdjlkfjasdlkfjfsdaklf
   •

 This dataset is from [Kaggle](https://www.kaggle.com/datasets/jennyzzhu/vancouver-house-prices-for-past-20-years).

+## Project Structure

+## Key Insights